ErinaTheDummy/SwordToShield/Gamemaster_Resources/Bestiary/Undead.md

 Vampires are blood sucking undead with immense physical strength and agility, as well as magical hypnosis and shapeshifting in some cases.
 Vampires are inflicted with vampirism by consentually consuming the blood of another vampire, with the intent to turn.
-Vampires are creatures of the night, hunting for humans and drinking their blood in order to survive.
+Vampires are creatures of the night, hunting for Humanoids and drinking their blood in order to survive.

 ### Fledgling Vampires